dsanson/ssh-pandoc-wrapper/README.md

     $ cat foo.markdown | ssh example.com "pandoc -o foo.docx; cat foo.docx; rm foo.docx" > foo.docx

-`ssh-pandoc-wrapper.sh` makes all of this more convenient.
-It handles the task of piping input over ssh, passing options off to the remote copy of pandoc, and fetching a remote output file, if one is produced.
+will do the trick.

+## Convenience

-Place the script in your path, and rename it `pandoc`.
+Place `ssh-pandoc-wrapper.sh` in your path, make it executable, and rename it `pandoc`.
 Edit the `server` variable on line 3 to point to your ssh server.

-Now you have an ersatz local copy of pandoc, that passes all the real work off the your remote server.
-For example, all of these commands should work just as expected:
+Now you have an ersatz local copy of pandoc.

-    $ pandoc foo.markdown -t html
-    $ cat foo.markdown bar.markdown | pandoc --numbered-sections > foobar.html
-    $ pandoc foo.markdown -o foo.docx

 The script worries about passing local input to the remote server and getting remote output back.
+All other options are passed through to the copy of pandoc running on the remote server.

+All of these commands should work just as expected:

+    $ pandoc foo.markdown
+    $ cat foo.markdown | pandoc
+    $ pandoc foo.markdown bar.markdown -o foobar.docx
+    $ pandoc foo.markdown -t latex --numbered-sections --latex-engine xelatex

+Even

+    $ pandoc
+    **example**
+    ^D
+    <p><strong>example</strong><p>

+## Other Files

+As explained above, the script worries about passing local input to the remote server and getting remote output back.
 All other options are passed through to the remote server.
-If you use options that reference additional files, like `--css`, `--template`, and `--bibliography`, those files need to be on the remote server.
+This means that some commands may not work as expected.
 For example,

-    $ pandoc foo.markdown --bibliography=papers.bib -o foo.html
+    $ pandoc foo.markdown -t latex --template exam.latex

-will only work if `papers.bib` is in the remote working directory.
+will only work if `exam.latex` is available to the *remote* copy of pandoc, on the remote server.

+So if your conversion depends on other files—templates, bibtex files, images, css files—it is up to you to worry about making sure those files are available to the remote copy of pandoc.

 ## Requirements